-The AD73322's differential analog output (VOUT) is produced by an on-chip differential amplifier.
-The differential output can be ac-coupled or dc-coupled directly to a load which can be a headset or the input of an external amplifier (the specified minimum resistive load on the output section is 150 Ω .)
-It is possible to connect the outputs in either a differential or a single-ended configuration but please note that the effective maximum output voltage swing (peak to peak) is halved in the case of singleended connection.
-Figure 35 shows a simple circuit providing a differential output with ac coupling.
+The AD73311L's differential analog output (VOUT) is produced by an on-chip differential amplifier.
+The differential output can be ac-coupled or dc-coupled directly to a load that can be a headset or the input of an external amplifier (the specified minimum resistive load on the output section is 150 Ω).
+It is possible to connect the outputs in either a differential or a single-ended configuration but please note that the effective maximum output voltage swing (peak to peak) is halved in the case of single-ended connection.
+Figure 31 shows a simple circuit providing a differential output with ac coupling.
 The capacitors in this circuit (C{OUT}) are optional; if used, their value can be chosen as follows:

-$$C{OUT} = \frac{1}{2\pi f_C R{LOAD}}$$
+$$C{OUT} = \frac{1}{2 \pi f_C R{LOAD}}$$